sharonsun131/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
+In this description, address the following questions:

-What metric or metrics are you going to test?
+* What metric or metrics are you going to test?

+  Cost and city or highway fuel efficiency.

-What is the null hypothesis or alternative hypothesis?
+* What is the null hypothesis or alternative hypothesis?

+  Null hypothesis: There is no statistical difference between the competition's dataset and the MechaCar's mpg dataset.

+  Alternative hypothesis: There is statistical difference between the competition's dataset and the MechaCar's mpg dataset.

-What statistical test would you use to test the hypothesis?
+* What statistical test would you use to test the hypothesis?
 And why?

+  I would recommend using two-sample t-test to test the hypothesis.

-What data is needed to run the statistical test?
+* What data is needed to run the statistical test?

+  It is necessary to have the cost, city or highway fuel efficiency data.
+And the dataset should be a random sample and sample size is large than 30.